ghimiresunil/ghimiresunil/README.md

   <a href="https://sunilghimire.com.np"><img src="https://img.shields.io/badge/website-25D366?style=for-the-badge&logo=website&logoColor=white" height=25></a>
 </p>

-Hi, I'm  a Computer Science Guy 🚀 from Nepal, currently, I am a Machine Learning Engineer Associate 👨‍💻 [@FUSEMACHINES](https://fusemachines.com/).
-Also, I am Blogger 🙍🏽‍♂️ [@GRASPCODING.COM](https://graspcoding.com/), Freelancer 👨🏽‍💻.
+Hi, I'm  a Computer Science Guy 🚀 from Nepal, currently, I'm a Machine Learning Engineer Associate 👨‍💻 [@FUSEMACHINES](https://fusemachines.com/).
+Also, I'm Blogger 🙍🏽‍♂️ [@GRASPCODING.COM](https://graspcoding.com/), Freelancer 👨🏽‍💻.
 I have always had a passion for Programming.
 Python became my favorite language after using C,C++,JS,SQL, PHP etc. for Several years.
 I have phenomenal time management skills and a strong user focus actively looking for a role where I may be able to use his well-honed skills to develop state-of-the-art scalable software solutions.
 Beside's programming, I enjoy literature and traveling.
 <br><br>That’s a brief of who I am and What I am looking for!

 ### A bit deeper about myself.